My Ayurvedic Journey

 While not everyone is able do it, Panchakarma is ideally done twice a year.
 For me it jump-started my Ayurvedic practice.
 But there are things you can do right now, right here to begin your journey.

 We completed our second Ayurvedic Cooking Weekend Retreat with Amadea Morningstar, in March 2011.
-Over 40 people have come to a beautiful farm house in Frederick, Maryland to learn the art of Ayurveda.
+Over 40 people have come to a beautiful farm house at Fox Haven Learning Center in Frederick, Maryland to learn the art of Ayurveda.

 In April 2012 I attended a week-long Pulse Reading Intensive course at the Ayurvedic Institute in New Mexico, with Dr. Vasant Lad.
 Pulse reading is an ancient diagnostic tool that is now part of my tool-kit when I work with clients.
 The pulse can reveal deep-seated imbalances as well as indicate good health and a strong constitution among other subtler indications of health both physical, mental and emotional.